microly/ggpolar/README.md

-4.With the help of some layer functions (geom\_plar\_axis, geom\_polar\_ring and geom\_polar\_bar), you can draw the polar coordinate based plots (eg. radar plot, pie plot and Nightingale rose diagram ) in a more intuitively way.
+4.With the help of some layer functions (geom\_plar\_axis, geom\_polar\_ring and geom\_polar\_bar), you can draw the polar coordinates based plots (eg. radar plot, pie chart and Nightingale rose diagram) in a more intuitively way.

 ``` r